 - At King’s College Hospital London, we focus on patient care, and safety in a compassionate environment.

-Frequently Asked Questions About Vaginismus Treatment with Botox
+Frequently Asked Questions About Vaginismus Treatment

-How many Botox sessions will you need?
+How many injectable sessions will you need?

-The Botox usually wears off after 3-4 months.
+The treatment usually wears off after 3-4 months.
 So, you might need a top up every 3-4 months.
 On the brighter side, the lack of pain can allow the body to get used to the sensation of not contracting.
 Your doctor will give you more information on this during consultation.

 When will the results be visible?